Salisbury and Dorset Junction Railway: Downton accidents

 On 3 June 1884 a Salisbury-Weymouth train parted from the engine and derailed some way south of Downton.
 41 people were injured and 4 died.
 Three of these drowned after a carriage overturned into a drainage ditch.
 The inspecting officer for the Board of Trade Colonel J H Rich, asserted that the cause was inferior passenger rolling stock travelling too fast over a track not designed for that speed.
 Rich's published view contradicted the recorded opinion of senior company officials.
 The widespread publicity generated by the case was damaging to the reputation of the LSWR.

 A practical consequence was that a 25 mph speed restriction was imposed over the line, adding considerably to journey times, and resulting in some connections being broken.

 From 1923

-When the Railways Act came into force, the Salisbury and Dorset Junction line, along with the rest of the LSWR, became part of the Southern Railway.
+Under the provisions of the Railways Act 1921, the LSWR amalgamated with several other railways at the start of 1923 to create the Southern Railway.
 Then, with nationalisation in 1948 it became part of British Railways Southern Region.

 Since the 1930s the business on the line had been dwindling, due to increasingly efficient competition from road transport in a predominantly rural area.
 In the 1950s the branch was used on summer Saturdays by through Bournemouth to Cardiff trains.